From Left Field

 Buy your ebook today:

 Adam Sartain is the face of the Rockets baseball franchise, a long-time left fielder with an easy-going attitude and a reputation for helping out in the community.

 Haley Thurman is literally the girl next door; she and Adam grew up like siblings, raising hell and sneaking out for late-night hijinks at the neighboring Reeves Farm.
 Now, Haley dreams of buying the farm for her no-kill animal shelter.

 Haley’s plan is perfect, until Adam learns the farm is for sale.
 His unscrupulous manager has cleaned out his bank account, and the only way he can regain his fortune, save his reputation, and continue to fund a charity for underserved kids is to buy the farm and develop it as high-end condos.

-Sparks fly as Haley and Adam fight over the farm – and neither one of them is prepared for the heat when they realize they aren’t just neighbors any more…
+Sparks fly as Haley and Adam fight over the farm—and neither is prepared for the heat when they realize they aren’t just neighbors any more…

 From Left Field, the seventh volume in the Diamond Brides Series, is available as an ebook and in print.
-(Each volume of the Diamond Brides Series is a stand-alone hot contemporary romance and can be read on its own, without the other short novels in the series.)
+(Each volume of the Diamond Brides Series is a spicy contemporary romance with no cliffhanger that can be read on its own, without the other books in the series.)

 <<< Chapter 1 >>>

 After thirty-two years of Baseball Opening Day Barbecues, Haley Thurman should have been an expert.

 It wasn’t all that tricky.
 Buy enough food for a full-scale deployment of the Army, Navy, Air Force, and Marines.
 Bring extra chairs into the living room while the game was on, so everyone could watch the Raleigh Rockets win their first game of the season.
 Make sure the beer stayed cold and the grill stayed hot.